16 Important Humanitarian Crises and Trends to Know in 2026

 Technological developments

 1. The World Meteorological Organization (WMO) is leading the Early Warnings for All initiative (along with ITU and UNEP) to ensure every person in the world is protected by early warning systems within the next five years.
-AI is being used to improve the accuracy and timeliness of early warnings, an initiative supported by Big Tech companies.
+AI is being used to improve the accuracy and timeliness of early warnings of natural disasters and extreme weather, an initiative supported by Big Tech companies.

 2. The Environmental Emergencies Centre (a UNEP/UNHCR initiative) oversees the IKI Project, an AI-driven project in Burundi, Chad and Sudan to investigate past environmental change around displacement hotspots and deliver future projections to inform adaptation measures and anticipatory action for integration in humanitarian programming.

 3. The MyAnga app helps Kenyan pastoralists brace for drought and has gotten some press, though it doesn’t (currently) use AI.
-Instead, it visualizes data from global meteorological stations and satellites, allowing herders to plan ahead, manage their livestock better and save time scouting for green pastures.
+Instead, it visualizes data from global meteorological stations and satellites, enabling herders to plan ahead, better manage their livestock and save time scouting for green pastures.

 4. In June 2023, project management platform monday.com partnered with Google to use the Flood Hub forecasts to develop an extensive AI-powered early flood warning system for the Red Cross Assam, India.
 Using the app, thousands of Red Cross volunteers are able to translate flood forecasts into actionable tasks to help them alert and prepare affected communities.